nf-core/clipseq/docs/output.md

 * `*_fastqc.zip`: Zip archive containing the FastQC report, tab-delimited data file and plot images.

 > **NB:** The FastQC plots displayed in the MultiQC report shows _untrimmed_ reads.
 They may contain adapter sequence and potentially regions with low quality.

+### UMI-tools extract

+Optionally, [UMI-tools](https://umi-tools.readthedocs.io/en/latest/) is used to extract the UMI from the beginning of the read and append it to the read name using `_` as a delimiter.
+This has often already been done as part of demultiplexing an Illumina sequencing run.

+> **NB** As each FASTQ contains only one sample, the whole barcode (experimental and UMI) can be treated as the UMI as described [here](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html#step-3-extract-the-umis).

+**Output directory:** `umi`

+* `sample.umi.fastq.gz`: FASTQ file of reads with UMIs extracted

 ### Cutadapt